Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression: Bayesian Kernelized Tensor Regression

 As shown in Figure~\ref{fig:graphical-BKTL}, sampling kernel hyperparameters conditional on the factor matrices should be straightforward through the Metropolis-Hastings algorithm.
-However, in practice, conditioning on the latent variables $\{\boldsymbol{U},\boldsymbol{V}\}$ in such hierarchical GP models usually induces sharply peaked posteriors over $\{\phi,\gamma\}$, making the Markov chains mix slowly and resulting in poor updates \citep{murray2010slice}.
-To address this issue, we integrate out the latent factors from the model to get the marginal likelihood, and sample $\phi$ and $\gamma$ from their marginal posterior distributions based on the slice sampling approach \citep{neal2003slice}.
+However, in practice, conditioning on the latent variables $\{\boldsymbol{U},\boldsymbol{V}\}$ in such hierarchical GP models usually induces sharply peaked conditional posteriors over $\{\phi,\gamma\}$, making the Markov chains mix slowly and resulting in poor updates \citep{murray2010slice}.
+To address this issue, we integrate out the latent factors from the model to get the marginal likelihood, and sample $\phi$ and $\gamma$ from their marginal posterior distributions based on the slice sampling approach \citep{neal2003slice}; i.e., we integrate out $\boldsymbol{U}$ when deriving the marginal posterior distribution $p\left(\phi\given \boldsymbol{y}_{\Omega},\boldsymbol{V},\boldsymbol{W},\tau,\boldsymbol{\mathcal{X}}\right)$, and likewise we build the marginal posterior $p\left(\gamma\given \boldsymbol{y}_{\Omega},\boldsymbol{U},\boldsymbol{W},\tau,\boldsymbol{\mathcal{X}}\right)$ by integrating out $\boldsymbol{V}$.
+Compared with recent related studies that sample hyperparameters conditioned on latent factors, e.g., \citet{zhang2022spatial}, the marginalization of latent factors can obtain tractable posteriors and avoid the possible issues in MCMC convergence.
+Note that in the work of \citet{murray2010slice}, the proposed auxiliary variable strategy can also be used to handle outcomes with distributions beyond Gaussian.
+In addition, for kernel functions that contain more than one hyperparameter, one can apply a modified rectangle slice sampler \citep{neal2003slice}.